 - Choice of 2 options in each of 2 Semesters

 "The best thing about Tourism Management besides the broad range of different modules, and the 6-month placement, isstudying in such a positive environment, meeting people with similar interests and the amazing opportunities this course gives us.
 It is alsothe supportand enthusiasm that we get from lecturerswhich is a highly motivational factor thatcontributesto it being a great course."

 Chloe Cooke-Griffin, second year student TU 747 Tourism Management, 2020

-"Completing the BA Tourism Management programme has been the best decision I have made for my career.
+"Completing the BA Tourism Management course has been the best decision I have made for my career.
 I knew I wanted to enter a career where I could travel while also gain a valuable business skillset which the Tourism Management degree allowed me to do.
 I now manage two highly successful International Travel programmes for an established travel brand."

 Fiona Lawlor, Graduate, USA Visa Programme Co-ordinator

 Please see below for progression details.